 The “it wasn’t me” theme is WAY too prevalent at DMA.
 When someone complains about a Managed Care Organization (MCO), DMA says, “It wasn’t me.”
 When an audit is incorrectly conducted DMA says, “It wasn’t me; it was the company we hired.”

 DMA is in charge of North Carolina Medicaid.
 Yet every time DMA is questioned about Medicaid issues,, “It wasn’t THEM.”
 Who was it?

 If “someone” makes a decision at DMA, that “someone” should attend the reconsideration review to defend that “someone’s” action.
 “It’s not me” means “I understand that you’ve been accused of wrongdoing; I understand that your company is financially in stress because of “someone’s” determination that you have committed wrongdoing, I understand that your Medicaid recipients may not have a health care provider because of “someone’s”determination, but DMA decided that that “someone” does not need to be accountable.
 Instead DMA will send “another someone” with zero information, hat way, the “someone” to blame is NOT DMA.”

 It wasn’t me.

-Posted on March 18, 2013, in DHHS, Division of Medical Assistance, Health Care Providers and Services, MCO, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Recoupment, Mental Health, NC DMA Clinical Coverage Policy 8C, North Carolina, Outpatient Behavioral Health, Reconsideration Reviews, Tentative Notices of Overpayment and tagged Audit, DMA, DMA Hearing Specialist, Health care provider, Managed care, Medicaid, North Carolina.
+Posted on March 18, 2013, in Division of Medical Assistance, Health Care Providers and Services, MCO, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Recoupment, Mental Health, NC DHHS, NC DMA Clinical Coverage Policy 8C, North Carolina, Outpatient Behavioral Health, Reconsideration Reviews, Tentative Notices of Overpayment and tagged Audit, DMA, DMA Hearing Specialist, Health care provider, Managed care, Medicaid, North Carolina.
 Bookmark the permalink.
 5 Comments.